apollographql/apollo-client/react-docs/source/receiving-updates.md

 title: Getting updates from the server
 ---

-Apollo Client caches the results of queries and then uses this cache in order to resolve parts of queries.
+Apollo Client caches the results of queries and then uses this cache in order to resolve specific parts of queries.
 However, what happens if the information in our cache goes stale?
 How do we make sure to update the cache if information changes on the server?
 How will our UI update to reflect this new information?
 This section will attempt to answer those questions.

 A momentarily stale cache is an unavoidable problem.
 There's no feasible way to have a client-side cache and make sure that the cache will always immediately reflect the information on the server.
 For most applications, this isn't too much of an issue: your UI may be slightly out-of-date temporarily but it'll sync soon enough.